anonymous-conference2021/Co-evolution-of-ML-Pipelines/README.md

 In the following we will present a sample of script that we used to compute the coupling between the "DVC pipeline category" and "source code artifacts(source, test, data, gitignore, others)":

 * Step1:
-you have to download all the projects, we used in the analysis of the coupling in commit level analysis in the file "Commit_projects.csv".
+you have to download all the projects, we used in the analysis of the coupling in commit level mentioned in the file "Commit_projects.csv".

 * Step2:
-Provide the path of the repository where the projects were download as argument <arg1>
+Provide the path of the repository where the projects were downloaded as argument <arg1>

 * Step3:
 Execute the script: